homer0/projext/README.md

 ### Quick example

-You want to create an AngularJS app and you want to bundle it with webpack.
+You want to create an [AngularJS](https://angularjs.org/) app and you want to bundle it with webpack.
 You first need the following dependencies:

 - [`woopack`](https://yarnpkg.com/en/package/woopack)
 - [`woopack-plugin-webpack`](https://yarnpkg.com/en/package/woopack-plugin-webpack)
 - [`woopack-plugin-webpack-angularjs`](https://yarnpkg.com/en/package/woopack-plugin-webpack-angularjs)

-Then, on your project configuration you would have this:
+Then, on your project configuration you would write this:

 ```js
 module.exports = {